ArneBachmann/sos/README.md

 - **Filename**: Fixed term for file names used throughout SOS and this documentation
 - **File pattern**: A filename or [glob](https://en.wikipedia.org/wiki/Glob_%28programming%29), allowing to place special characters like `*?[!]` into file names to mark ellipses
-- **File tree**: A directory structure on the user's file system at a certain point in time.
+- **File tree**: A directory structure on the user's file system at a certain point.
 It's not exactly the same as a *checkout* or *working copy*, but largely comparable
 - **Revision**: An archived (or versioned, differential) set of file modifications, also known as changeset or patch